Kamisama-D/Collaborative_ML_on_Chain/README.md

 - The blockchain also records all the transaction data and the incentive mechanism defined in the smart contract.

-If you make use of this code, please kindly cite our paper:
+If this project is helpful to your work, please kindly cite our paper:
 ```
 @article{ding2022investigation,
   title={An Investigation of Smart Contract for Collaborative Machine Learning Model Training},